TeleBooth/CDEFO/_pages/tutorial/05_light_config.md

 {% endhighlight %}

-By having everything contained within this structure and being calling everything through their pointers insteaad of passing them by copies, I am able to prevent the creation of new blocks of memory, and subsequently prevent massive amounts of internal memory fragmentation that could potentially crash the Arduino.
+By having everything contained within this structure and calling variables through their pointers instead of passing them by copies, I am able to prevent the creation of new blocks of memory, and subsequently prevent massive amounts of internal memory fragmentation that could potentially crash the Arduino.
 I have found that this massively improves stability at the cost of only a few extra clock cycles.